hmrodrigues99/PHENO_Docs/docs/source/PHENO Submission.rst

 .. figure:: /images/OntoBrapi_uploadsucess.png
    :scale: 50%

-4. After upload, we need to do the mapping.
-For this, click **Load Mapping**
+4. After validation, the file needs to be mapped to the Plant Ontology.
+Click on **Load Mapping**

 | This will open a list of Predefined Mapping Templates.